"We must send one clear message to our young people: Graduate.”

 Click on the document below for step-by-step instructions on how to run the At Risk report.

-Graduation Progress Report will allow districts and schools to monitor the progress of selected grade levels in fulfilling graduation requirements.
-This report will be available in Home Base, North Carolina’s statewide instructional improvement and student information system for the 2015 academic year.
+The diploma assessment report allows districts and schools to monitor the progress of selected grade levels in fulfilling graduation requirements.
+This report is available in PowerSchool.